adm-vietnam/adm-vietnam.github.io/pages/home.md

 </p>

 <p>
-The program consists of two phases: boot camp and distance supervision.
+The program consists of two phases: summer school and distance supervision.
 <ol>
   <li>
 Summer school: This will takes place from July 1 to July 31 (offline), in Hanoi.
 It will include lectures (in machine learning, data science, statistical, probability, and combinatorics), discussions on exercises and research topics, and a small conference.
 Each student will receive 10 million VND.</li>